BibliothecaDAO/master-scroll/docs/game/troops-squads.md

 ## What are Troops?

 Troops are the Army that you use to raid another Realm and also use to defend your Realm.
-You build them up individually on each Realm before they can be used.
+You build them up individually with Resources on each Realm before they can be used.

 ![alt](/img/game/troops.png)